 How Long Does A Pulled Muscle Take To Heal?

 The answer to this question lies in the severity and site of the pain.
 There are many factors attached when it comes to the recovery of a pulled muscle.
 When it comes to the strains and sprains of the back muscles, the recovery can take two weeks.
-If you are taking precautions and following the instructions of the doctor, you will recover in 1 week.
+If you are taking precautions and following the instructions of our doctor, you will recover in 1 week.
 It also depends upon the age of the patient.
 The time for an older patient for recovery will be prolonged than a younger person.
 Once the patient has recovered, doctors recommend avoiding vigorous activity for at least eight weeks.
 A strenuous exercise session just after your recovery can increase the damage of further injuries.

 There are plenty of methods to speed up your recovery when you are suffering from a pulled muscle.
 Most doctors recommend applying cold and heat therapy.
 For intense pain, you can also take over-the-counter medications.
 Taking plenty of rest and a break from hard work is the key to improved health.
 It is also important to seek the consultation of a physiotherapist.
 Massages are another way of healing from a pulled muscle soft tissue injury.
-Doctors also recommend using the price regime for healing the injury.
+Doctors also recommend using the precise regime for healing the injury.
 This includes protecting, resting, icing, compression, and elevation of the affected area.

 When To See The Doctor?